 Common asthma triggers include:

 Most people with asthma have attacks separated by symptom-free periods.
 Some people have long-term shortness of breath with episodes of increased shortness of breath.
-Either wheezing or a cough may be the main symptom.
+Wheezing or a cough may be the main symptom.

 Exams and Tests